 Andrew: This question is to both of you.
 What would be some examples that you consider the most extreme and potentially unnecessary acts of violence towards women throughout the third season?

 Lindsay: I think for me, the biggest one that comes to mind right off the top of my head is the violence against Darya in Part 2.
 It’s particularly sexualized.
-She’s scantily clad and Mr. C is fully clothed and there’s just an extra layer of vulnerability there that I feel really uncomfortable with.
+She’s scantily clad, and Mr C is fully clothed, and there’s just an extra layer of vulnerability there that I feel really uncomfortable with.
 I feel that that was a little bit unnecessary.
-She didn’t have to be half naked and there didn’t have be a sexual relationship between the two of them.
-She could have just been someone who snitched on Mr. C and it didn’t have to have that extra layer of vulnerable sexuality glossed over top.
+She didn’t have to be half naked and there didn’t have to be a sexual relationship between the two of them.
+She could have just been someone who snitched on Mr C and it didn’t have to have that extra layer of vulnerable sexuality glossed over top.

 Andrew: David Lynch and Mark Frost are obviously known for a lot of different things.
 For those that follow Frost on Twitter, [we] know how socially conscious he is and David Lynch has a reputation with some of his female characters, not in every film, but in a few where they go through this journey of being beaten down only to emerge victorious somehow in the end.
 Even in the case of Laura Palmer, victorious in death.
 Knowing these things about them, does that change your opinion at all?
 Do you think that perhaps there was something more that we should be looking at as viewers or was this just a case of them perhaps not being quite as up to date with social themes as we would like them to be as viewers?

-For David Lynch to always have a woman in trouble, like that’s his M.O. — it’s a big motif for his films — it’s to achieve a certain narrative end.
-So it’s something and who knows why, right?
+For David Lynch to always have a woman in trouble like that’s his M.O. — it’s a big motif for his films—it’s to achieve a certain narrative end.
+So it’s something and who knows why right?
 Complex psychological reasons why an auteur would go back to the same wellsprings for years and years and years?
-But it worked for him and he tells his stories the way he wants to tell them by doing that.
+But it worked for him, and he tells his stories the way he wants to tell them by doing that.
 That’s what he does.
-But it does have — it has consequences I guess, because if you’re constantly showing women in trouble and virtuous men who try and save them and either do or don’t, or the woman maybe saves herself or doesn’t — there’s various ways of looking at that.
+But it does have — it has consequences I guess because if you’re constantly showing women in trouble and virtuous men who try and save them and either do or don’t, or the woman maybe saves herself or doesn’t— there are various ways of looking at that.
 It kind of makes that whole damsel in distress play out a little bit cliched, almost in a sense.
 Not that anything in David Lynch’s films are cliched…

 Lindsay: If I can add something here.
 This was something that came up in conversations with other writers and editors at 25YL.
 I was kind of workshopping the essay before and there’s this element of an anonymous death.
 Lorraine dies and it’s like almost nameless.
 She’s on the screen for all of however-many seconds and then she died.
 And so it’s like, how if there is no emotional connection, why does it bother us?
 And that that might be a commentary on the wider problem of, you know, excessive reporting of violent acts or desensitization of our culture towards violent acts.

 Here they did it differently.
-The stuff that they dealt with on screen about sexualized violence is Diane remembering and breaking into tears when she sees Cooper again.
-Audrey’s not being able to get to exactly what it was or remember the experience of it, maybe because she wasn’t perhaps conscious for it, but I mean that dislocation, the fact that you don’t know where Audrey is, it’s kind of a metaphor for exactly for the outcome of that.
-The sexualized violence, to me it was far more interesting and nuanced than the other violence in Season 3.
+The stuff that they dealt with on-screen about sexualized violence is Diane remembering and breaking into tears when she sees Cooper again.
+Audrey’s not able to get to precisely what it was or remember the experience of it, maybe because she wasn’t perhaps conscious for it, but I mean that dislocation, the fact that you don’t know where Audrey is, it’s kind of a metaphor for exactly for the outcome of that.
+The sexualized violence, to me, it was far more interesting and nuanced than the other violence in Season 3.

 Join us next month as we continue this conversation, with the focus shifting to the two main characters in the Twin Peaks universe, Cooper & Laura.